robcarver17/pysystemtrade/docs/production.md

 See [system runners](#system-runner) and scheduling processes(#process-configuration) for more details.

-The backtest will use the most up to date prices and capital, so it makes sense to run this after these have updated.
+The backtest will use the most up-to-date prices and capital, so it makes sense to run this after these have updated.

 ### Generate orders for each strategy